Parnell Dickinson

-Parnell Dickinson (born March 14, 1953) is a former American football quarterback who played in the National Football League (NFL) for one season.
+Parnell Dickinson (born March 14, 1953) is an American former professional football player who was a quarterback in the National Football League (NFL) for one season.
 Over the course of his career, he played in eight games for the Tampa Bay Buccaneers, completed 15 of 39 passes for 210 yards, threw one touchdown and five interceptions, and finished his career with a passer rating of 25.5.

-A four-year starting quarterback at Mississippi Valley State University, Dickinson was the first quarterback drafted by the Buccaneers in franchise history, taken in the seventh round of the 1976 NFL Draft.
+A four-year starting quarterback at Mississippi Valley State University, Dickinson was the first quarterback drafted by the Buccaneers in franchise history, taken in the seventh round of the 1976 NFL draft.
 He served as the backup quarterback behind Steve Spurrier his rookie season, and saw playing time in eight games, including one start against the Miami Dolphins.
 In his start vs Miami, Dickinson threw the first touchdown pass by a Tampa Bay quarterback in franchise history.

 His season ended after suffering an injury in a game against the Cleveland Browns.
 He recovered from the injury and tried to make the team in 1977, but was cut, ending his career.
 After retiring, he became a high school offensive coordinator in Tampa.

 College career

-Dickinson played college football at Mississippi Valley State.
+Dickinson played college football for the Mississippi Valley State Delta Devils.
 He was the quarterback for the team during his freshman year in 1972.
 His performances that season included a game against the Southern Jaguars where he completed 15 of 31 passes for 180 yards and rushed for two touchdowns in a 23–13 win.
 At the end of the season, Dickinson was named to the National Association of Intercollegiate Athletics (NAIA) all-star team as a quarterback alongside Ralph Brock.
 In his sophomore year, Dickinson was awarded the team's top sportsman award, given to the player with the best attitude and morale.

 In 1974, his junior year, Dickinson threw for 1,667 yards and 21 touchdowns over the course of the season.
 In his first three seasons, he led the Southwestern Athletic Conference in total offense.
 Dickinson's performances his senior year included a comeback victory over Prairie View A&M, when he threw a touchdown pass with just over a minute left to win the game, 27–26 after being down 26–14 with under four minutes left.
 After the season ended, he was named to the Black College All-American football team for the second year in a row.